SwornimShr/VTON-Outfit-Recommendation/README.md

 ---

 ### Project Retrospective (2023 - 2026)
 This repository is a technical archive of a 2D Image Synthesis system developed between 2022 and 2023.
-The project was recognized as a National Finalist at the ICT Awards 2023.
+The complete project,named Dreshion was recognized as a National Finalist at the ICT Awards 2023.
 This archive documents the system architecture and generative AI implementation for academic and portfolio review.

 **Confidentiality Note:**
 To protect proprietary logic, pre-trained model weights (.pth) and full training datasets have been excluded from this public archive.
 Technical proof of performance is provided in the documentation.